 Pea plants will easily grow from seed and quickly offer heaps of sweet green peas to eat.
 Keep them out of the direct hot sun and provide them with some sort of climbing support.
 Kids will love to pick the fat green pods and eat the peas right there in the garden.

 Our favorite variety of peas are these yummy sweet sugar snap peas.
-We find these are very yummy right off the vine, but if you’re looking for more of a peas and mashed potato type of pea, then I’d try a basic green pea variety.
+We find these are tasty right off the vine.

 There is an over-abundance of salad green options for the backyard gardener these days.
 I tend to pick a mixed pack so that we can enjoy a variety of shapes, colours, and tastes.
 It can be a challenge for kids to space the tiny lettuce seeds out, just pick and harvest in a way that helps open up space between the plants.
 If slugs are a problem, try growing these in a patio planter away from the garden plot.